Team (Lorde song)

 "Team" is a song by New Zealand singer-songwriter Lorde, taken from her debut studio album, Pure Heroine (2013).
 The song was released on 13 September 2013 as the album's third single in Australia and New Zealand by Universal Music New Zealand, and the second in the United States and the United Kingdom by Lava and Republic Records.
 The track was written by Lorde and Joel Little and produced by Little, with additional production from Lorde herself.
-"Team" is a hybrid of alternative pop and electro hop featuring synthesiser, bass and snare drum instrumentation over a handclap-based beat.
-Lyrically, the track is a "tribute to her friends and country".
+"Team" is a hybrid of alternative pop and electro hip-hop featuring synthesiser, bass and snare drum instrumentation over a handclap-based beat.
+Lyrically, the track is a tribute to her friends and country.

 "Team" was well received by contemporary critics, who praised its musical style, lyrical content and Lorde's vocal delivery on the track.
-The single garnered success on charts internationally, peaking at number 6 on the US Billboard Hot 100 and at number 3 on the Canadian Hot 100 chart.
+The single garnered success on charts internationally, peaking at number 1 in Lebanon, number 6 on the US Billboard Hot 100, and at number 3 on the Canadian Hot 100 chart.
 In Oceania, it peaked at number 19 in Australia and debuted and peaked at number 3 in New Zealand.
-"Team" was certified platinum by both the Australian Recording Industry Association and Recorded Music NZ.
+"Team" was certified triple platinum by the Australian Recording Industry Association and Recorded Music NZ, and was certified quintuple-platinum by the Recording Industry Association of America.

 A music video for the song was directed by Young Replicant and was released on 4 December 2013.
-Filmed in an abandoned building named Red Hook Grain Terminal in Red Hook, Brooklyn, the video's content was inspired by Lorde's dream of teenagers in their own world.
+Filmed in the abandoned Red Hook Grain Terminal in Red Hook, Brooklyn, the video's content was inspired by Lorde's dream of teenagers in their own world.
 Upon its release, the clip crashed Vevo's channel due to a high number of views.
 To promote "Team" and Pure Heroine, Lorde performed the song on several occasions, including on Late Show with David Letterman and at the ARIA Music Awards of 2013.
-It was later featured on a season 10 episode of Grey's Anatomy which aired in December 2013.